SoftUni-Internal/interactive-content/RO/01-Expressions-and-Statements-RO/00-Lesson-Introduction.md

 **4. Reading User Input and Formatting Output**

-- How to read and user input
+- How to read and format user input

 **5. Simple Operators**